-33. In considering the work of the actuary as audit evidence, auditors consider the requirements of SAS 520 "Using the work of an expert";.
-Additional specific considerations which apply in the audit of retirement schemes are set out below in paragraphs 34 to 39 below.
+Further guidance are set out in paragraphs A37 to A48 of HKSA 500.
+Additional specific considerations which apply in the audit of retirement schemes are set out below in paragraphs 3435 to 39 below.

-- 34. When planning to use the work of an actuary, auditors are required to assess his professional competence and objectivity as required by SAS 520. - 35.
-In evaluating the work of an actuary, auditors are required to consider the following: - a. the source data used: - b. the assumptions and methods used and their consistency; and - c. the results of the expert's work in the context of the auditors' overall knowledge. - 36.
-Auditors would need to be satisfied as to the accuracy and reasonableness of the source data.
+34. When planning to use the work of an actuary, auditors are required to assess his professional competence and objectivity as required by SAS 520.

+- 35. In evaluating the work of an actuary, auditors are the auditor is required to consider the following: - a. the source data used; - b. the assumptions and methods used and their consistency; and - c. the results of the expert's work in the context of the auditors'auditor's overall knowledge. - 36.
+Auditors The auditor would need to be satisfied as to the accuracy and reasonableness of the source data.
 The source data used is provided by the administrator and includes information on salaries, date of birth of members, date of joining the employer, date of joining the scheme, contribution rates, accumulation of member and employer contributions, benefit multiples and investments held. - 37.
 The assumptions used comprise both ones which pertain to the scheme and the industry in which the scheme operates and ones which are used by actuaries generally, such as inflation and interest rates. - 38.
 The appropriateness and reasonableness of assumptions and methods used and their application are the responsibility of the actuary.
-Auditors do not have the same expertise and, therefore, cannot always challenge the actuary's assumptions and methods.
-However, auditors seek to obtain an understanding of the assumptions and methods used and to consider whether they are appropriate and reasonable, based on the auditors' knowledge of the business and the results of other audit procedures. - 39.
-Auditors would also consider the consistency of the actuary's assumptions and the funding method used to calculate the members' future benefits.
+Auditors do The auditor does not have the same expertise and, therefore, cannot always challenge the actuary's assumptions and methods.
+However, auditors seek the auditor seeks to obtain an understanding of the assumptions and methods used and to consider whether they are appropriate and reasonable, based on the auditors'auditor's knowledge of the business and the results of other audit procedures. - 39.
+Auditors The auditor would also consider the consistency of the actuary's assumptions and the funding method used to calculate the members' future benefits.
 By changing the assumptions and funding method, the valuation changes and this affects the surplus or deficiency in the fund and the required contribution rates.
 Any such changes in assumptions or funding method should be explained by the actuary.
-Auditors would also give special attention to the consistency of the margin between the projected returns of the scheme and the projected salary rises.
-If the results of the actuary's work do not provide sufficient appropriate audit evidence or if the results are not consistent with other audit evidence, the auditors would seek to resolve the matter.
+Auditors The auditor would also give special attention to the consistency of the margin between the projected returns of the scheme and the projected salary rises.
+If the results of the actuary's work do not provide sufficient appropriate audit evidence or if the results are not consistent with other audit evidence, the auditors auditor would seek to resolve the matter.
 This may involve discussions with the administrator and the actuary, applying additional procedures, including possibly engaging another actuary.